Simplifying Fractions: A Deep Dive into 9/27

 Q: Can I simplify fractions with negative numbers?

 - A: Yes.
 Simplify the absolute values of the numerator and denominator, and then apply the negative sign if necessary.
-For instance, -9/-27 simplifies to 1/3.
+To give you an idea, -9/-27 simplifies to 1/3.

 -